Mākereti Papakura: Adult life

 After secondary school, Papakura moved to live in the thermal springs area of Whakarewarewa in Rotorua and began to learn to be a guide under Guide Sophia Hinerangi.
 With her wages she was able to support her infant son, William.
-She was once asked by an overseas visitor if she had a Māori surname, and, glancing around for inspiration. she saw the geyser Papakura nearby and told the visitor her name was Maggie Papakura.
+She was once asked by an overseas visitor if she had a Māori surname, and, glancing around for inspiration, she saw the geyser Papakura nearby and told the visitor her name was Maggie Papakura.
 From then on, she worked under the name and members of her family also adopted the new surname.

-In 1901, Papakura was the guide for the Duke and Duchess of Cornwall and York (later King George VI and Queen Elizabeth The Queen Mother) on their visit to Whakarewarewa.
-She was noticed by the press, and as a result, she was featured in magazines, calendars, brochures, books, postcards and newspaper society columns.
+In 1901, Papakura was the guide for the Duke and Duchess of Cornwall and York (later King George V and Queen Mary) on their visit to Whakarewarewa.
+She was noticed by the press, and as a result was featured in magazines, calendars, brochures, books, postcards and newspaper society columns.
 Two years later she published her own guide book, Maggie's Guide to the Hot Lakes, which was a great success.

 Papakura was also a skilled entertainer and in the early 1900s established the Rotorua Maori Choir, which she took to Sydney on tour in 1910.
 The tour was so successful that a group of Sydney businesspeople asked her to organise a concert party to go to London for the Festival of Empire celebrations, and in April 1911 Papakura's group left for England.
 The group consisted of around 40 members of Papakura's family, including her sister Bella, brother Dick and Tūhourangi leader Mita Taupopoki.